drop-project-edu/Drop-Project-for-Intellij-Idea/README.md

 * Third icon is to refresh the assignment list
 * The last icon is to log out
 * If you submit an assignment, a forth icon will appear which is used to check the buid report of your last submission
-* You can access some aditional plugin settings in the settings icon on the toolwindow top title
+* You can access some additional plugin settings in the settings icon on the toolwindow top title

 ## How to create a new version

-* Update CHANGELOG.md - move all unreleased changes to the current version
+* Make sure CHANGELOG.md includes all the changes of the version to be created, under the unreleased.
+Don't create the version itself, it will be created automatically
 * Change the `pluginVersion` property on `gradle.properties`
 * Update, if necessary, the `pluginUntilBuild` property
     * In this case, make sure to test the plugin in that Intellij version.
 Change the platformVersion property and execute `Run Plugin`.
 * Execute `Run Verifications`
+* Push to github.
+This will create a draft release.
-* In github, create a release - this will trigger a github action to publish the plugin
+* Publish that release - this will trigger a github action that will publish the plugin to the marketplace.